druludwig/11-note-taker/README.md

   ## Description
   A simple note organizer that remembers your data from day to day.
 This project reflects my understanding of the core concepts of Express.js.
-This has been an incredibly rewarding experience reaching this modest, but exciting moment in my full stack progress.
+This has been an incredibly rewarding experience reaching this modest, but significant step in my full stack progress.

   ## Installation
   This is a web-based app and does not require installation.